great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_metricsstore.md

             #  driver: postgresql
 ```

-The next time your DataContext is loaded, it will connect to the database and initialize a table to store metrics if one has not already been created.
+The next time your Data Context is loaded, it will connect to the database and initialize a table to store metrics if one has not already been created.

 ## 2. Configure a Validation Action